 There is no one “right way” to use visualisation; you can ultimately use it to do whatever you want!
 With that said, there are a few common purposes that people (and us at Ripple!) find visualisation helps fulfill:

-- Relax – Visualisation is used to take people to a gorgeous landscape (usually a natural one like a rainforest, but standing on top of a skyscraper can be fun too!), a fond memory, or even just a time when they remember being particularly happy.
+- Relax – Visualisation is used to take people to a gorgeous landscape (usually a natural one like a rain forest, but standing on top of a skyscraper can be fun too!), a fond memory, or even just a time when they remember being particularly happy.
 Placing themselves in that moment helps them build and maintain a positive attitude throughout the day.
 There are more tips here on how to relax.

 - Focus – Lots of people use visualisation to build focus on their goals and what they really want out of life.
 Most famous entrepreneurs recommend it highly, and even new age authors have recognised its impact as well – for example, The Secret believes that visualising positive outcomes in your own life will naturally attract them to you.
 Visualising what you want helps remind you of your purpose and take action to accomplish it.